 More men commit suicide than women, more whites than blacks, and more people between the ages of 35 to 44 than any other age group.

 The report says more study is needed to understand the problems and risk factors leading to such a high incidence of suicide in that middle-age population.
-The report also recommends development of suicide prevention curriculum in schools and outreach programs for the elderly.
-The second highest incidence of suicide was in the 75-and-older age group.
+The report also recommends developing a suicide prevention curriculum in schools and outreach programs for the elderly.
+The second highest incidence of suicide was in the 75-and-older group.

 Pinellas had 159 deaths from suicide; Hillsborough had 128; Pasco had 51; Hernando had 16; and Citrus had 23.